knpuniversity/symfony2-rest/knpu/episode1/property-access-fixtures.md

 # Test Fixtures and the PropertyAccess Component

-Hi big error!
+Howdy big error!
 Now that I can see you, I can fix you!
 Remember, back in `ProgrammerController`, we're *always* assuming there's a `weaverryan` user in the database: